 On average, cordless vacuum cleaners suck up 41% of dust from carpets, compared to 70% for corded vacuums

 The best models can leave carpets clean and keep dust safely locked up.
 But with more than one in three cordless vacs we test being so poor we name them Don't Buys, you'll need to choose carefully - especially if you have a carpet-heavy home.

 The infographic below shows the best dust pick up from carpet results we have recorded for robot, cordless and corded vacuum cleaners.

 Aside from cleaning power, you'll also want to be sure a cordless vacuum cleaner will last long enough for you to get the cleaning done.

-While battery life is important, there's no point having a vacuum that lasts for an hour but is terrible at cleaning.
-We test the battery life and recharging time for each model, so to find out which cordless cleaners hit the sweet spot between battery life and effective cleaning head to our cordless vacuum cleaner reviews.
+Of course, a long battery life is worthless if it can't clean effectively.
+We test runtime and recharging time for each model, so to find out which cordless cleaners hit the sweet spot between battery life and effective cleaning head to our list of the best cordless vacuum cleaners.